 Established in 1607, Santa Fe is the second oldest city founded by European colonists in the United States.
 Only St. Augustine, Florida, founded in 1565, is older.
-Built upon the ruins of an abandoned Tanoan Indian village, Santa Fe was the capital of the “Kingdom of New Mexico,” which was claimed for Spain by Coronado in 1540.
-Its first governor, Don Pedro de Peralta, gave the city its full name, “La Villa Real de la Santa Fe de San Francisco de Asís,”or “The Royal City of the Holy Faith of Saint Francis of Assisi”.
+Built upon the ruins of an abandoned Tanoan Indian village, Santa Fe was the capital of the “Kingdom of New Mexico,” which was claimed for Spain by Francisco Vasquez de Coronado in 1540.
+Its first governor, Don Pedro de Peralta, gave the city its full name, “La Villa Real de la Santa Fe de San Francisco de Asís,” or “The Royal City of the Holy Faith of Saint Francisof Assisi”.

 San Miguel Chapel in Santa Fe is the oldest church in the United States, constructed around 1610.
 The Palace of the Governors was built between 1610 and 1612 and is the oldest government building in the country.

-On August 18, 1846, during the early period of the Mexican American War, an American army general, Stephen Watts Kearny, took Santa Fe and raised the American flag over the Plaza.
-Two years later in 1848, Mexico signed the Treaty of Guadalupe Hidalgo ceding New Mexico and California to the United States.
-For 27 days in March and April of 1862, the Confederate flag of Brigadier General Henry H. Sibley flew over Santa Fe until he was defeated by Union troops.
+On August 18, 1846, during the early period of the Mexican-American War, an American army general, Stephen Watts Kearny, took Santa Fe and raised the American flag over the Plaza.
+There, he built Fort Marcy to prevent an uprising by Santa Fe citizens, though it was never needed.

 Though not everyone knows it, Route 66 went though Santa Fe during its early years.
 Following the Old Pecos Trail from Santa Rosa, the path wound through Delia, Romeroville and Pecos on its way to Santa Fe.

-Beyond the capitol, the Mother Road continued on a particularly nasty stretch down La Bajada Hill toward Albuquerque.
-One of the most challenging sections of Route 66, the 500 foot drop along narrow switch backs struck terror in the hearts of many early travelers, so much so that locals were often hired to drive vehicles down the steep slope.
+Beyond the capitol, the Route 66 continued on a particularly nasty stretch down La Bajada Hill toward Albuquerque.
+One of the most challenging sections of Route 66, the 500-foot drop along narrow switchbacks struck terror in the hearts of many early travelers, so much so that locals were often hired to drive vehicles down the steep slope.
 Although plans were that Santa Fe would continue to stay on the route of the Mother Road, it was not to be, due to political maneuverings of the New Mexico Governor in 1937.
 Having lost his re-election, Governor Hannett blamed the Santa Fe politicians for losing and vowing to get even, he rerouted the highway in his last few months as governor.
-So hastily was the road built, that it barreled through both public and private lands without benefit of official right-of-ways.
+So hastily was the road built, that it barreled through both public and private lands without the benefit of official lright-of-ways.

 By the time the new governor was in place, a new highway connected Route 66 from Santa Rosa to Albuquerque, bypassing the capitol city and its many businesses.
 The new route was more direct and reduced some of the more treacherous road conditions.
 It was along this path that I-40 would be built many years later.